hncboy/ai-beehive/README-EN.md

 ## docker-compose

 Configure the `docker-compose.yml` file, then use `docker-compose up -d` to start with one click.
+The development mode can start the MYSQL and Redis environment with one click using `docker-compose -f docker-compose-dev.yml up -d`.

 # Database Tables